The Benefits of Childcare

 The party line from anyone who wanted to make me feel better about sending an infant to daycare (mostly from people who have babysitters or don't work outside the home) was to say how lucky we'd be when she starts school.
 "You won't get any of those germs from kindergarten!" several of them said.
 We did, however, pick up every possible sniffle, hacking cough, stomach virus...

 Miraculously, though, that was only the first year and a half.
 My little girl has just turned two (today, in fact), and has been going to that same no-waitlist "school" ever since.
 And, despite her being happy, learning, thriving...and bringing home no less than fifteen hand turkey projects at Thanksgiving, I still have panic moments.
 When we go to an "open play" session on a Sunday morning and she goes all "Mine!
-No!" crazy over a fake plastic jar of ketchup, and I think, Omygod, that study about how kids who go to daycare become more aggressive later in life -- it's totally true.
+No!" crazy over a fake plastic jar of ketchup, and I think, Omygod, about how kids who go to daycare become more aggressive later in life -- it's totally true.
 Or I blame the childcare providers in my head; they must not be reinforcing good sharing skills.

 Worse than that are the days when drop-off suddenly turns hard.
 We have these great runs where I leave her at school in the morning and it's completely drama-free.
 Then, bam.
 Hysterics.
 It doesn't matter how much I can explain it away.
 Separation anxiety comes and goes, sure.
 Sometimes Mondays are harder.
 But those are the days when I start calculating whether my family could stay afloat if I didn't have a job and stayed home (nope) or if we should reconsider the whole nanny thing and find one highly devoted person to take care of the baby.